ChuaPeiJun/portfolio/README.md

 Welcome to my personal portfolio website, showcasing my projects, skills, and education as a Computer Science student at Universiti Sains Malaysia (USM).
 This site serves as both a professional introduction and a showcase of the web development and software projects I’ve worked on.

-🔗 Visit My Portfolio Website
+🔗 Visit My Portfolio Website: https://portfolio-chua-pei-jun.vercel.app/
-(Replace with your actual deployment link)

 ## About Me